 SSDI benefits are awarded on a basis of how severely your ability to work is impaired by the condition, regardless of what sort of heart disease from which you suffer.
 Having an experienced attorney by your side can help you prove that your heart condition has prohibited you from working.

 If you suffer from a heart condition which impairs your ability to work to the point where you are unable to earn a sufficient living, you may be able to collect Social Security Disability benefits from the SSA.
-For a free consultation with an experienced Pennsylvania Heart Conditions Disability attorney, contact us at Lowenthal & Abrams, Injury Attorneys, today.
+For a free consultation to discuss your heart condition disability claim in Philadelphia, call us today.